valentingarnier/valentingarnier.github.io/index.md

 |  9  | Austin Bergstrom International (US)          | 0.016            |
 |  10 | Paris-Orly (FR)                              | 0.016            |

-In the table above when the airport has a high betweeness score, it is used a lot in routes between other airports.
+In the table above when the airport has a high betweeness score, it is one of the modt frequently used when travelling between two airports with the least amounts of layovers.
 Not surprisingly, we see that most of the airport that have a very high betweeness score are also some of the most connected.
 We also see that each of the three clusters are represented in this table.

 ### Analyse which are the top 10 countries to which people travels based on their own country